Riley-Raasch/Riley-Raasch.github.io/Markdown-docs/docker.md

 This documentation goes through installing Docker Engine and setting up a PiHole container on Ubuntu 24.04.1 LTS (Noble Numbat).

-[!WARNING] Do not run the result of this assignment with an IP besides localhost if your system isn't properly secured. iptables works best with Docker containers.
+Warning: Do not run the result of this assignment with an IP besides localhost if your system isn't properly secured.
+This documentation will set up PiHole with localhost. iptables works best with Docker containers.

 # Tips: